brimstone/workshop-nmap/1-osi-model.md

 ---------
 Addressing, Routing, and Traffic Control.

-IP (Internet Protocol) operates at this level.
+IP (Internet Protocol) and ICMP (Internet Control Message Protocol) operate at this level.

 2 Data Link
 -----------